JhonerLou/Fruit-Quality-detection---Autogluon-vs-VGG16/README.md

 Dependencies:

--tensorflow
+- tensorflow
--keras
+- keras

 Usage:

--Install dependencies using pip install -r requirements.txt.
+- Install dependencies using pip install -r requirements.txt.
--Load the VGG16 model pre-trained on ImageNet.
+- Load the VGG16 model pre-trained on ImageNet.
-Fine-tune the model using your custom fruit dataset.
+- Fine-tune the model using your custom fruit dataset.
--Train the model and evaluate its performance.
+- Train the model and evaluate its performance.
--Comparing AutoGluon and VGG16
+- Comparing AutoGluon and VGG16

 AutoGluon automates the machine learning pipeline, making it easier for non-experts to train models.
 It abstracts away the complexities of model selection and hyperparameter tuning.